Will we live a long, long time? Only the well can tell

 14 July 2019

-According to legend, if you look into the Well of Reflection at the cemetery of sacred Koyasan and do not see your own reflection, you will die within three years.
+According to legend, if you look into the Well of Reflection at the cemetery of Koyasan (Japan) and do not see your own reflection, you will die within three years.
 So it happened that I contemplated my own mortality every step of the way back into the village, feeling a little pale and unsettled.
 I don’t know if it were the clouds that added to the illusion, but for the life of me I could not see my own reflection.
 My travel companions said they could, but it was as if I had gone blind to myself.
 I had ‘disappeared’.